 We don’t blame her.
 But with almost everyone on a post-summer fitness kick at the moment, we were interested in what Margot did to get ready for the role so quickly.

 First on the to-do list was flying out long-time trainer Andie Hecker to the set in Los Angeles, who says: “We were looking to lean her out for that super body-conscious costume.”
-They focused on a regime of swimming, Pilates, and cardio – which trainers say is crucial if you want to burn off weight.
+They focused on a regime of swimming, Pilates, and cardio – which trainers say is crucial if you want to burn off weight fast.

 “A lot of what we did was very full-body,” Hecker, who founded the Los Angeles-based Ballet Bodies studio, says.
 “We were mixing up different ranges of motion and doing different types of cardio, so we weren’t bulking or overusing one muscle group.
 I’m all about balancing out every body part.”

-Sounds easy?
+Do you think that sounds easy?
 Well, the pair did THREE workouts a day, with swimming first thing in the morning:

 “I’d stand at the edge of the pool and tell her exactly what she had to do as she [swam] across,” Hecker tells Well + Good.
 “Every lap would be different: freestyle, butterfly, breaststroke, backstroke.
 I was mixing it up for her, timing her, trying to make her go faster.”